Photo of Harris, Zoë M.

 Selected Presentations

 A Walk Through the Woods: Culturally Informed Health Education and Indigenous Populations.
-Capstone Presentation Defense.
+MPH Capstone Presentation Defense.

 Indigenous and Art Based Health.
 Lecture for Spring 2022 Epidemics of Injustice Course.